-Brownies take on a delishly unique twist with a rich praline icing sprinkled with salted, toasted pecans in my amazing Praline Brownies.
+Praline Brownies are a devilishly unique twist on brownies with a rich praline icing sprinkled with salted, toasted pecans.
 These brownies are enough to make Lil Debbie jealous!

 I make these really good Rocky Road Brownies that has chocolate melted and mixed into the batter versus just cocoa powder.
 This gives the brownies an intense chocolate flavor, which I love.
 But what could I top them with?

 I absolutely love pralines, whenever my husband visits New Orleans on business (because otherwise, I’d be with him.)
 He always brings me back a box of pralines which last me about 3 days…..ok, 2 days.

 It’s been a really log time since I’ve had pralines.
 A lightbulb went off that would be my icing!
 Rich caramel praline-type frosting with salted and toasted pecans!

 I seriously wanted to get out of bed and make them right then!

 First, you’ll want to toast the pecans, while that’s happening to melt your butter and chocolate in the microwave.
 After it’s melted, stir to combine.
 Then, allow it to cool while you measure and prepare for mixing the ingredients together.

 I usually let the chocolate mixture and nuts cool while I measure my dry ingredients.

 Also, a good tip for less clean-up time is to line your 10x15x1 inch pan with parchment or heavy aluminum foil.
 If you choose to use a 9×13 inch pan, the brownies will be thicker and will require a longer cooking time.
 Cook them an extra 3 to 5 minutes and watch carefully.

 I usually don’t start the praline topping until I remove the brownies from the oven.
 By doing this I’m assured they will be cooler when the frosting is ready.